joinpursuit/AC_4_Web/units/deepdive/lessons/SQL/other_statements.md

 * Any
   - Expects 0 - infinity rows.
 * One
   - Expects a single row.
-Useful for creating one new row or requesting one row.
 * Many
   - Expects one or more rows.
 * None